arkhn/identity-provider/LOGIN_FLOW.md

   The other parameters are:

   - `clientId` and `clientSecret`: they identify and authenticate the application during the communications with Hydra.
   - `scopes`: the scopes that will be asked for to the user.
-They depend on what the appliation should be allowed to do on behalf of the user.
+They depend on what the application should be allowed to do on behalf of the user.
   - `redirectUri`: the uri to which the user should be redirected after it has logged in.
 It is basically the URL of your application's home page.

 - ## Start the authentication flow: